THE COMPANY

 Art & Community Involvement

-In addition to extensive work at The Estée Lauder Companies, Mr. Lauder has dedicated his life to making the world a better place through his passion and generosity to education, art, foreign policy, and philanthropy.
+In addition to his work at The Estée Lauder Companies, Mr. Lauder dedicated his life to making the world a better place through his passion and generosity to education, art, foreign policy, and philanthropy.

-Mr. Lauder has vowed to fight for a cure to Alzheimer’s disease, and with his brother Ronald S. Lauder, is the Co-Founder and Co-Chairman of the Alzheimer’s Drug Discovery Foundation.
-Since the passing of his wife Evelyn in 2011, he has also worked to carry on her legacy in the fight against breast cancer as honorary chairman of BCRF and as a significant supporter of the Memorial Sloan Kettering Cancer Center.
-A lifelong learner and foreign policy advocate, he is a Charter Trustee of the University of Pennsylvania, a Trustee of The Aspen Institute, a member of the Council on Foreign Relations, and also served on the White House Advisory Committee for Trade Negotiations.
+Mr. Lauder vowed to fight for a cure to Alzheimer’s disease, and with his brother Ronald S. Lauder, was the Co-Founder and Co-Chairman of the Alzheimer’s Drug Discovery Foundation.
+After the passing of his wife, Evelyn, in 2011, he worked to carry on her legacy in the fight against breast cancer as honorary chairman of BCRF and as a significant supporter of the Memorial Sloan Kettering Cancer Center.
+A lifelong learner and foreign policy advocate, he was a Charter Trustee of the University of Pennsylvania, a Trustee of The Aspen Institute, a member of the Council on Foreign Relations, and also served on the White House Advisory Committee for Trade Negotiations.

 Recognition